 Over the years, Israel has demolished hundreds of homes and destroyed thousands of dunams of farmland and cultivated groves, citing “military purposes.”
 Implementation of this policy, which constitutes collective punishment, has deprived thousands of Palestinians of their homes and livelihood.

-The houses were usually demolished at night, without giving the residents any warning.
-In certain areas, where there were exchanges of gunfire between Palestinians and Israeli forces, some residents left their homes and moved to safer dwellings.
-However, in most cases, some members of the family stayed at home to protect their property.
-Dozens of testimonies given to B'Tselem indicate that these residents were forced to flee after waking to the sound of tanks and bulldozers at their door.
-The possessions in the house were buried under the ruins.
+Homes were usually demolished at night without residents being given any advance warning.
+In areas where there were frequent gun battles between Palestinians and Israeli forces – e.g., the Philadelphi Route along the border between Gaza and Egypt – some people preemptively left their homes and moved to safer areas.
+However, in most cases, some members of the family stayed behind to safeguard their homes and property.
+These latter had no choice but flee once they were awakened by the rumble of tanks and bulldozers at their door.
+Their homes and possessions were reduced to rubble.

 Israel resumed largescale home demolitions in the Gaza Strip during two subsequent rounds of fighting in the Gaza Strip.
 During Operation Cast Lead (January 2009) and Operation Protective Edge (summer of 2014) Israel levelled entire neighborhoods and also devastated thousands of other homes across the Gaza Strip.
 Israeli officials cited “military necessity” as grounds for the destruction, arguing it was vital to the safety of Israeli security forces and settlers.
 The officials said that tunnels for smuggling arms had been dug under these homes, or that Palestinians had fired at Israeli targets from these houses or fields.
 The Israeli military claimed the effectiveness of the policy had been proven, yet offered no evidence to support its contention.